-Rotarians working proactively to make the world a better place by taking care of our environment – particularly the reduction of greenhouse gas emissions.
+Rotarians working proactively to make the world a better place by taking care of our environment.

 Environmental Sustainability involves people making decisions that do no harm to the natural world, with particular emphasis on taking actions that preserve the ability for the environment to renew itself and continue to support human well-being.